benlaken/lightning/README.md

 ### Dev notes ###

-This iPython notebook extracts lightning data from raw WWLN data files and uses a custom Python module (stormstats) to investigate the data.
+This iPython notebook extracts lightning data from raw WWLN data files and uses a custom Python module (Stormstats) to investigate the data.

 Code by: Dr. Jasa Calogovic (Faculty of Geodesy, University of Zagreb) and Dr. Benjamin A. Laken (UCL).
 Email: jcalogovic@geof.hr